frogThanos/rebel-app/README.md

 As a quick fix, I decided to use https://placehold.co instead to provide placeholder images.

+Regarding unit tests I opted for testsing important things like the apiService.

 ## Future Adjustments

 If I had more time I would finish the wishlists